Halsten Stenkilsson

-Halsten Stenkilsson, English exonym: Alstan (Old Icelandic: Hallstein) was a king of Sweden, son of King Stenkil and a Swedish princess.
-He became king some time after his father Stenkil's death (1066), and he may have ruled together with his brother Inge the Elder.
+Halsten Stenkilsson (English exonym: Alstan; Old Icelandic: Hallstein) was King of Sweden from c.
+1067 to 1070.
+The son of King Stenkil and a Swedish princess, he became king some time after his father's death (1066), and he may have ruled together with his brother Inge the Elder.

 The date of his death is not known.

 Brief kingship

 Little is known of his time as king.
 In a scholia in the work of Adam of Bremen, he is reported to have been elected king after the violent death of two pretenders, but took over a highly volatile situation.
 While he was clearly a Christian like his father and brother, his influence may have been limited, since Adam relates that Christianity was so disturbed that the bishops appointed by the Archdiocese of Bremen did not even dare to travel to Sweden.
 He was deposed after a short while, in the late 1060s or early 1070s, and replaced by a princeling from Gardariki, Anund.